-Description Creates a physical volume backed up by file-spec, and adds it to the list of transaction log.
+Creates a physical volume backed up by file-spec, and adds it to the list of physical volumes mirroring the transaction log.

-The new physical volume is named logVol\physicalVoln, where n is the lowest number for which there is no physical volume mirroring the backup-file backup restart file is specified, the default path is file-spec The path name of a file or raw disk created with encinalog create.
+The new physical volume is named $logVol_physicalVoln$, where n is the lowest number for which there is no physical volume mirroring the transaction log.